taseenb/THREE.Highres/README.md

 ### Usage

-Press + to start the high resolution rendering process.
+Press + to start the rendering process.

-Press - for the depth map rendering process.
+Press - for the depth map rendering.

 Follow the instructions.